jennisung/reading-notes/codefellows401:reading-notes/prep-1.md

 # Reading Notes

-## Code 401 - Advanced Software Development
+## Code 401 - Advanced Software Development: The Growth Mindset

 ## Overview of reading notes

 ## Things I want to know more about